microsoft/surface-duo-oss-kernel.msm-4..14/Documentation/crypto/fsl/hse.rst

   a different key type.
 This option specifies which key group is used by driver for programming AES 256-bit keys into HSE, depending on how catalog was initialized by firmware.
 Default value is 1.

+- Number of AES Key Slots in Key Group (CONFIG_CRYPTO_DEV_NXP_HSE_AES_KEY_GSIZE):
+  Each Key Group can store up to 256 keys and this option configures the number of keys that can be stored in the AES 256-bit key group.